Home > Mac Data Recovery Tips

 1. Press the power button for seconds to shut down your Mac.

-2. Restart the Mac and meanwhile, hold the Command + R keys.
+2. Restart the Mac, meanwhile, hold the Command + R keys.
 Release the keys until you see the Apple logo.

-Note: If the above key combinations not working, keep your Mac connected to the Internet.
-You can hold down Option + Command + R keys when restarting your Mac to enter into Internet Recovery mode.
+Note: If the above key combinations are not working, keep your Mac connected to the Internet.
+You can hold down the Option + Command + R keys when restarting your Mac to enter the Internet Recovery mode.
 You'll see the spinning globe instead of the Apple logo.

 For an M1 Mac, the way to enter macOS Recovery mode on M1 Mac is different.

-Under Mac Recovery mode, checking if you can find the hard drive in Disk Utility.
+Under Mac Recovery mode, check if you can find the hard drive in Disk Utility.

-This really matters because if you can see the internal hard drive in Disk Utility, your internal hard drive has no hardware problems.
-Then, you can try the following solutions to fix the internal hard drive that can't be recognized by Mac.
+This matters because if you can see the internal hard drive in Disk Utility, your internal hard drive has no hardware problems.
+In this case, you can try the following solutions to fix the internal hard drive that Mac can't recognize.

 • Repair the internal hard drive with First Aid